 LAST WEEK TONIGHT WITH JOHN OLIVER

-Presenting a satirical look at the week in news, politics and current events, LAST WEEK TONIGHT WITH JOHN OLIVER debuts SUNDAY, APRIL 27 (11:00-11:30 p.m.
-ET/PT), with other weekly shows debuting subsequent Sundays at the same time on HBO.
-This week's edition of the topical half-hour comedy series features the first interview with Gen. Keith Alexander since he retired as director of the National Security Agency and head of U.S. Cyber Command.
+Presenting a satirical look at the week in news, politics and current events, LAST WEEK TONIGHT WITH JOHN OLIVER continues with a new edition SUNDAY, AUG.
+3 (11:00-11:30 p.m.
+ET/PT), followed by other shows debuting subsequent Sundays at the same time on HBO.
+This weeks topics are Uganda's anti-gay laws, the CIA's recent report on the use of torture, the New York Port Authority, Argentina's default on debt and native advertising.

 LAST WEEK TONIGHT WITH JOHN OLIVER is the only weekly news-oriented comedy series to be presented on Sunday night.
-Taped on Sunday evening in New York a few hours before it debuts on HBO, each edition of the show will feature a mix of Oliver's topical commentary on the previous week's events, pre-taped pieces and an interview.
+Taped in New York a few hours before it debuts on HBO, each edition of the show features a mix of Oliver's topical commentary on the previous week's events, pre-taped pieces and an interview.

 Oliver's tenure as guest host on "The Daily Show with Jon Stewart" in summer 2013 prompted critical raves.
 The New York Times called him "clever and winning," while TV Guide proclaimed, "John Oliver shines."
 The Los Angeles Times described him as "instantly memorable," and said, "John Oliver has proven himself funny in many venues."